Chapter 1 : Ravenclaw

 There was once a man who saw her differently.
 He knew he wanted her the moment he laid eyes on her and pursued her with all the passion of his nature.
 The Baron Sangfen proposed upon their second meeting, and her straight, dispassionate refusal only intensified his longing.
 He consulted with her mother, who encouraged him to chase her for as long as it took to break her resolve, but she was as icy as a glacier and twice as steady.

 On a cold day in winter, the first of a new year, the Baron Sangfen found her.
-She saw him approach, in his fine red robes and tall black mare, but she was unprepared for the new he brought.
-Her mother was on her deathbed, being slowly devoured by sickness and wanted to see her one last time.
+She saw him approach, in his fine red robes and tall black mare, but she was unprepared for the news he brought.
+Her mother was on her deathbed, being slowly devoured by consumption and wanted to see her daughter one last time.
 She had told no-one but the Baron of the missing diadem, embarrassed as she was by her inability to protect it, but instead had pretended that it was still with her.
-He handed her a letter from her sick mother.
-She broke the familiar seal, an eagle surrounded by the motto: ‘Wit beyond measure is man’s greatest treasure’
+He handed her a letter from her sick mother, and she reluctantly took it from his hands.
+She broke the familiar seal, an eagle surrounded by the motto: ‘Wit beyond measure is man’s greatest treasure’ and read:

 I write this as I fear it will be my last chance to speak with you.
 My life is coming to an end and I wish to see you once more before I am gone from this world.
 This letter brings my forgiveness, my love and my hope.
 I forgive you for your betrayal, though even I, in all my so-called wisdom, do not know what brought it about.
 I love you, for all your faults and all your merit, as any mother loves their daughter, and I hope for you, who must be at least six and twenty by this time, to find a husband in my messenger.